 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), substance use disorder or addiction sometimes co-occur with mental health disorders (co-occurring disorders).
-Mental disorders cause mood, thoughts, and behavior changes which in turn make it difficult for you to see how your habits negatively impact your health, home, work, school, and ability to honor your responsibilities.
+Mental disorders cause mood, thoughts, and behavior changes which in turn make it difficult for clients to see how their habits negatively impact their health, home, work, school, and ability to honor responsibilities.

 Therapy helps prevent relapse.
-CBT engages you in a process of “rewiring” the brain so you can make positive choices to cope with stress and various life-related challenges.
-These life skills and tools taught in therapy are what you’ll be expected to apply every day to avoid falling back into the substance abuse cycle.
+CBT engages individuals in the process of “rewiring” the brain so they can make positive choices to cope with stress and various life-related challenges.
+These life skills and tools taught in therapy are what clients will be expected to apply every day to avoid falling back into the substance abuse cycle.
 Without behavioral therapy, a person could leave rehab and go right back to drug or alcohol use.

 These therapeutic methods form part of a comprehensive addiction treatment plan that seeks to treat the whole person.
 For example, living in a dysfunctional family structure can trigger substance abuse as a coping method.
 Family therapy brings the family and loved ones together to help them understand how family affairs may lead to or enable addiction.
-It educates them on how they can help you to maintain your sobriety.
+It educates them on how they can help the client to maintain their sobriety.